hunter-c/arrows-encrypt/README.md

 # arrows-encrypt
-Simple little cipher algorithm based on the Vigenère shift cipher and base-4.
+Simple little cipher algorithm based on the Vigenère shift cipher and a base-4 number conversion.

 This is a simple multi-step encryption Algorithm based on the Vigenère Cipher.
 The possible encryptable values range from ASCII/Unicode 32 to 126 (inclusive).
 For encryption, each character is shifted by the corresponding ASCII value in the key, the shifted ASCII value is then converted from decimal (base-10) to base-4, and finally the new base-4 number is mapped to one of four directional arrow symbols.
 The decryption process is the inverse.